ereifsnyder/ereifsnyder/README.md

 - Hi, I’m @ereifsnyder
 - UC Berkeley Master of City Planning '22
-- Interested in using data to craft equitable policy
+- Interested in using data to serve communities and craft equitable policy

 <!---